waterbear-cloud/paco/docs/paco-config.rst

       - A policy document that contains the permissions for the RestApi resource, in JSON format.
 To set the ARN for the policy, use the !Join intrinsic function with "" as delimiter and values of "execute-api:/" and "*".
       - ApiGatewayRestApi
     * - resources
-      - Container of ApiGatewayResources_ AIM schemas
+      - Container of ApiGatewayResources_ Paco schemas
       - .. fa:: times
       -
       -
       -
       - ApiGatewayRestApi
     * - stages
-      - Container of ApiGatewayStages_ AIM schemas
+      - Container of ApiGatewayStages_ Paco schemas
       - .. fa:: times
       -
       -